apache/mesos/docs/endpoints/master/roles.md

 Information about roles.

 ### DESCRIPTION ###
-This endpoint provides information about roles as a JSON object.It returns information about every role that is on the rolewhitelist (if enabled), has one or more registered frameworks,or has a non-default weight or quota.
-For each role, it returnsthe weight, total allocated resources, and registered frameworks.
+This endpoint provides information about roles as a JSON object.
+It returns information about every role that is on the role whitelist (if enabled), has one or more registered frameworks, or has a non-default weight or quota.
+For each role, it returns the weight, total allocated resources, and registered frameworks.